Building to Enhance, Sustain and Evolve our Impact in the Community

-One-on-one computer help with a technology tutor for a 1-hour session (12PM-1PM) on Monday afternoons.
-Topics covered include but are not limited to Microsoft Office, Internet, email, resumes, and online employment applications- By appointment only
+One-on-one computer help with a technology tutor for a 1-hour session (2PM-3PM) on Wednesday afternoons.
+Topics covered include but are not limited to Microsoft Office, Internet, email, resumes, and online employment applications- By appointment only.

 Interactive essential skills training on topics including Microsoft Office, email, reading, math, and work skills taught through more than 125 tutorials.

 Learning Express Library is an interactive database with over 25 practice tests for GED testing and standardized exams for students and professionals.

 Lynda.com is an online educational site that includes over 3,000 courses (and over 130,000 videos) in popular fields like web design, web development, IT, education/instruction, media production, and business.